|

 late 1863, subtract 70% from 1,100 soldiers = 330 soldiers in the regiment; 23% from 330 soldiers = 76 desertions.
 Some

-authors and writers avoided statistical analysis, thus misleading the reader.
+authors and writers continue to avoid statistical analysis, thus misleading the reader.
 To avoid said confusion, a total soldier

 count should be applied In lieu of percentages.